-Released in 2001, the Nintendo GameCube is a sixth generation console.
-It represents the first optical disc based console from Nintendo rather than its traditional cartridges.
+Released in 2001, the Nintendo GameCube is a sixth-generation console.
+It represents the first optical disc-based console from Nintendo rather than its traditional cartridges.
 The discs are however in a mini format, which addressed Nintendo’s concerns around piracy using standard CD-sized discs.

 The GameCube competed with the Sony PlayStation 2 and Microsoft Xbox.
 The system received positive reviews upon launch, however, users were disappointed that the miniature disc size was adopted.
 The popularity of the DVD format meant this was a missed opportunity.
 The PS2 also served as a high-quality DVD player, meaning that the PS2 had a real edge over the GameCube.
-The Xbox could also play DVDs, albeit with an add-on peripheral which strangely ‘unlocked’ the systems ability to do this.
+The Xbox could also play DVDs, albeit with an add-on peripheral that strangely ‘unlocked’ the system’s ability to do this.

 Nintendo’s GameCube ultimately finished in third place behind the PS2 and Xbox.
 The GameCube sold 22 million units.
 This was 2 million less than the newcomer, Xbox and a huge 130 million less than the dominant PS2.